top of page

 No. We Are Concerned Christians.
 We are not a political action committee, a Jewish interest group, or a secular activist organization.
 We are a coalition of pastors, theologians, lay Christians—and we appeal to any believer of moral conscience—from across the denominational spectrum who hold to the Christian faith and the authority of Scripture.

-Our Authority & Nature.
+Our Purview.
 This declaration is a religious statement, not a legal indictment.
 We do not speak as officers of a court regarding civil statutes, but as members of the Body of Christ regarding moral transgression.

 We assert our religious liberty to assess the public "fruit" of self-professing believers and to separate ourselves from that which we deem unholy.
 Our rebuke is based solely on Biblical fidelity, specifically the 9th Commandment, which forbids bearing false witness, and the apostolic instruction to rebuke those who persist in sin (1 Timothy 5:20).